lewang-scu/depression-trajectory/README.md

-Project Description
+-Project Description
-This repository contains statistical analysis scripts used in the study of associations between blood cell markers and depression status based on repeated physical examination records.
+-This repository contains statistical analysis scripts used in the study of associations between blood cell markers and depression status based on repeated ---physical examination records.
-Data: This dataset includes repeated measurements from participants undergoing routine health check-ups.
+-Data: This dataset includes repeated measurements from participants undergoing routine health check-ups.
 Each row represents one visit by a participant.

 Key variables include:
 Variable	      Description